What is a performance improvement plan?

 - Expectation: Achieve a minimum of 80% of the quarterly sales quota.

-- Observation: You did You did not meet the Q2 20XX minimum sales quota.
+- Observation: You did not meet the Q2 20XX minimum sales quota.

 - Customer retention: